-- We next consider the causes of the recent acceleration of the rate of globalisation.
-Economic globalisation is not new-The Silk Road in China (established during the Western Han Dynasty in the 2nd Century B.C.), Zheng He's seven voyages (1405-1432), Christopher Columbus's discovery of the Americas (1492), the Dutch (1602) and the English (1600, later British) East India Companies, and the China Clippers (mid-19th Century). - However, economic globalisation has intensified and accelerated during the past several decades.
-As Thomas Friedman (2005), New York Times journalist, observed: "The World is Flat!".
-Economic globalisation now reaches every corner of the Earth. - There has been unprecedented growth in international trade and investment flows during the past quarter of a century, notwithstanding the East Asian currency crisis of 1997-1998 and the global financial crisis of 2008 and the European sovereign debt crisis of 2010.
+We next consider the causes of the recent acceleration of the rate of globalisation.
+Economic globalisation is not new-The Silk Road in China (established during the Western Han Dynasty in the 2nd century B.C.), Chinese Admiral Zheng He's seven voyages to Southeast Asia, Indian Ocean and East Africa (1405-1432), Christopher Columbus's discovery of the Americas (1492), the Dutch (1602) and the English (1600, later British) East India Companies, and the China Clippers (mid-19th century) are some well-known examples.

+However, economic globalisation has intensified and accelerated during the past several decades.
+Thomas Friedman (2005), New York Times journalist, observed, "The world is flat!"
+Economic globalisation now reaches every corner of the Earth.

-- The total value of World trade has been growing at an average annual rate of 7.5 percent per annum from 1990 to 2013 (8.4 percent per annum from 1990 to 2008, the beginning of the global financial crisis).
-At this rate, World trade doubles every ten years.
-The rate of growth of World trade is between 2.5 and 3 times higher than the rate of growth of World GDP, estimated at 2.7 percent per annum (3% pr annum from 1990 to 2008).
+There has been unprecedented growth in international trade and investment flows during the past quarter of a century, notwithstanding the East Asian currency crisis of 1997-1998, the global financial crisis of 2008 and the European sovereign debt crisis of 2010.
+The total value of world trade has been growing at an average annual rate of 7.5 percent per annum from 1990 to 2013 (8.4 percent per annum from 1990 to 2008, the beginning of the global financial crisis).
+At this rate, world trade more than doubles in every ten years.
+The rate of growth of world trade is between 2.5 and 3 times higher than the rate of growth of world GDP, estimated at 2.7 percent per annum (3% per annum from 1990 to 2008).
 (It is important to distinguish between gross output and value-added.
-The gross value of exports is frequently much higher than the value-added in the exporting country.) • World foreign direct investment has also grown significantly.
-Annual - World foreign direct investment has also grown significantly.
-Annual global net foreign direct investment inflow may be estimated at around half a trillion U.S. Dollars in 2013, compared to a World GDP estimated to be on the order of US\$100 trillion in 2013. - China was the World's leading recipient of FDI in 2013 and the U.S. was the second largest recipient.
+The gross value of exports is frequently much higher than the value-added in the exporting country.)

+World foreign direct investment has also grown significantly.
+Annual global net foreign direct investment inflow may be estimated at around half a trillion U.S. dollars in 2013, compared to a world GDP estimated to be on the order of US\$100 trillion in 2013.
+China was the world's leading recipient of FDI in 2013, and the U.S. was the second largest recipient.

-- The recent acceleration of economic globalisation has been greatly facilitated by the falling costs of both communication and transportation worldwide. - The falling cost of communication results from the information and communication technology (ICT) revolution, and in particular, from the rise of the internet.
+The recent acceleration of economic globalisation has been greatly facilitated by the falling costs of both communication and transportation worldwide.
+The falling cost of communication results from the information and communication technology (ICT) revolution, and in particular, from the rise of the internet.
 There have been large reductions in the costs of information transmission, analysis, storage and retrieval.
-Information can now be available and transmitted accurately and securely in real time and at relatively low cost. - This has in turn facilitated greatly inter-firm and intra-firm co-ordination and division of labour by reducing the costs of communication, monitoring, and control (geographical distance is no longer a barrier), and thereby lowering the explicit and implicit transactions costs of out-sourcing.
-It has made possible the "fragmentation" of production, that is, the division and sub-division of a manufacturing process for a single final product among different and geographically dispersed contractors and sub-contractors, allowing the use of the best and lowest cost alternatives.
+Information can now be available and transmitted accurately and securely in real time and at relatively low cost.
+This has in turn facilitated greatly inter-firm and intra-firm coordination and division of labour by reducing the costs of communication, monitoring and control (geographical distance is no longer a barrier), and thereby lowering the explicit and implicit transactions costs of operating overseas and outsourcing.
+It has made possible the "fragmentation" of production, that is, the division and subdivision of a manufacturing process for a single final product among different and geographically dispersed contractors and subcontractors, allowing the use of the best and lowest cost alternatives.